Core Concepts

 • A huge time-saver at both the start and during the project

-All without having to spend the time figuring all that out yourself.
+All without having to spend the time figuring it all out yourself.

 If you’re ready to dive deeper into these topics, check out the rest of the docs.